marypiper/bcbio_single_cell_workflow/lessons/seurat_clustering_analysis.md

 4. Identification of the primary sources of heterogeneity using principal component (PC) analysis and heatmaps.
 5. Clustering cells based on significant PCs (metagenes).

+## Pre-regression
+To run this workflow optimally, we have split the workflow into pre-regression and regression steps.
+To run the pre-regression steps outlined below, we have a [`clustering_pre_regress.R`](../scripts/clustering_pre_regress.R) script that you can run on O2.

 ### Setting up the R environment